bifferos/bb/projects/led_salvage/README.md

-A lot more posh, more powerful and expensive, the Philips bulbs in my home have tended to last a lot longer than any of the cheap stuff, but this unit failed somewhat earlier than the stated life would have suggested all the same.
+A lot more posh, more powerful and expensive, the Philips bulbs in my home have tended to last a lot longer than any of the cheap stuff, but this unit failed somewhat earlier than the stated life suggested all the same.

 ![](img/11w_1.jpg)

-But re-using any of this tech is a lot more of a challenge than it was for the cheap bulb above.
+But re-using any of this tech is a lot more of a challenge than it was for the cheap E14 bulb.
 The first problem was how to get into it.
 The diffuser didn't unscrew despite my best efforts.
 I started hack-sawing off the bayonet.
 That didn't help in the slightest.
 So when I had almost given up I had a hunch.
 I got out a brick bolster (that's used for cutting bricks in half), and a lump hammer.
 I gave one